UK undercover policing scandal: Scope for criminal charges

-Rape in English law is defined as "unlawful sexual intercourse with a woman who (a) at the time of the intercourse does not consent to it, and (b) at that time he knows that she does not consent to the intercourse or he is reckless as to whether she consents to it."
-The basis of a prosecution therefore revolves around whether or not consent is given in law, or its absence was ignored.
+Rape in English law, a statutory offence against the Sexual Offences Act 1956, was defined under the Sexual Offences (Amendment) Act 1976 as "unlawful sexual intercourse with a woman who (a) at the time of the intercourse does not consent to it, and (b) at that time he knows that she does not consent to the intercourse or he is reckless as to whether she consents to it."
+This was the definition for most of the relevant time.
+A new definition was introduced by the Sexual Offences Act 2003, which applies to acts that are proved to have taken place after 1 May 2004: "A person (A) commits an offence [implicitly called 'rape' by this section's heading] if—(a) he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, (b) B does not consent to the penetration, and (c) A does not reasonably believe that B consents."
+When the fact of intercourse is not disputed, the basis of a prosecution therefore revolves around whether or not consent is given in law, or its absence was ignored.

 The CPS statement clarified that misrepresenting identity, and obtaining sexual consent due to a false identity, was not generally a crime in UK law, other than in specific situations such as impersonating a person's partner, or deceit as to gender.
 Other than in specific limited situations set out in statute, the general rule in UK law is that deceit only creates a case of rape (known as "rape by deception" or "rape by fraud") if "the act consented to was not the act undertaken".
 Crown Prosecutors declined to bring charges against any police officers or their supervisors, including charges for rape and other sexual crimes (covering sex under false pretences, unconsented sexual acts, and other potential offences), on the basis that rape charges would be unlikely to succeed.
 For similar reasons, indecent assault, procurement for sexual intercourse by false pretences, and misconduct in office were also felt to lack sufficient basis for a conviction.
 A leading case on "rape by fraud" is R v Linekar, in which the Court of Appeal had previously held that very narrow restrictions should apply to such cases of deceit in the context of rape prosecutions.
-(The reasoning being that otherwise rape could be alleged following any minor broken promise or any misrepresentation with sexual activity, and would risk no longer being a uniformly serious offence.)
+(The reasoning was that otherwise rape could be alleged following any minor broken promise or any misrepresentation with sexual activity, and would risk no longer being a uniformly serious offence.)

 Police response

-In November 2015, the Metropolitan Police Service issued the following statement:
+In November 2015, the Metropolitan Police Service issued a statement, reading in part: